aaronspring/test_website/index.md

   return 1 - rps_ML / rps_benchmark  # positive means ML better than ECMWF benchmark
 ```

-The `RPSS` relevant for the prizes is first calculated globally on a 1.5 degree grid.
-The final `RPSS` is then spatially weighted by latitude and averaged over the two variables and two steps.
-For diagnostics, we host leaderboards for the two variables in three regions:
+The `RPSS` relevant for the prizes is first calculated on each grid cell globally on a 1.5 degree grid.
+This gridded RPSS is spatially averaged (weighted `(np.cos(np.deg2rad(ds.latitude)))`) over [90N-60S] land points and futher averaged over both variables and both `lead_time`s.

+For diagnostics, we will further host leaderboards for the two variables in three regions:

 - Northern extratropics (90N-30N)
 - Tropics (29N-29S)